LibrePCB/librepcb-website/content/donate/index.md

 LibrePCB is an open source project – it's made by the community, for the community.
 This means that everyone can use LibrePCB without paying for it.

-But if you like LibrePCB, please consider to support the development of LibrePCB with a donation.
+But if you like LibrePCB, please consider suporting the ongoing development of LibrePCB with a donation.
 The more donations are made, the more time we can put into the development of new features to make LibrePCB even more powerful.